 The Consortium leases facilities located at 312 W. Michigan Avenue in Mt.
 Pleasant, Michigan from Red Iron LLC.
-The lease term is September 30, 2020 through August 31, 2022.
-The annual lease expense for 2021 was \$18,000.
-Minimum non-cancelable lease payments will be \$12,000 during 2022.
+The lease term is September 30, 2020 through August 31, 2022 with an option to extend.
+The lease is currently on a month-to-month basis.